craftercms/docs/source/reference/modules/studio/configuration/index.rst

 #.
 Restart Studio

 .. note::
-    All configuration files under ``CRAFTER_HOME/data/repos/sites/${site}/sandbox/config/studio`` can be overridden by environment, except for the Project Policy Configuration.
+    All configuration files under ``CRAFTER_HOME/data/repos/sites/${site}/sandbox/config/studio`` can be overridden by environment, except for the Project Policy Configuration (site-policy-config.xml) and items under the ``content-types`` folder.

 ^^^^^^^
 Example